-Telford & Wrekin catering prepare the school meals and cook them on site.
+Telford & Wrekin Catering Service prepare the school meals and cook them on site.
 There is a single choice hot menu with a vegetarian option available.
 There is also the option to order a sandwich/wrap with a choice of fillings.
 The school promotes healthy eating and the children are offered a balanced healthy meal.

 As of April 2017 the price of a school meal is £2.10 per day.